Accused Bowdoin killer's jail interviews detail murders but elude motive

 Eaton shot his mother and Patti Eger as they all sat on the couch.
 Eaton also killed Eger’s dog, a goldendoodle.
 Eaton told the Press Herald he closed the eyes of the deceased and covered them with blankets, “to show respect for what happened.”
 Eaton left a note stating he had been molested but told the Press Herald that is not why he shot his parents.

-Yarmouth shootings: The next day, Eaton stole several weapons from the home and drove to Lewiston, where he picked up friends and “enough drugs to kill himself.”
+Yarmouth shootings: On Monday, Eaton stole several weapons from the home and drove to Lewiston, where he picked up friends and “enough drugs to kill himself.”
 The next day, he drove south “until he escaped the police or they killed him in a shootout,” the Press Herald reports.

-The next day, Eaton enacted his plan.
-While driving south, he thought he was being followed by police and opened fire on I-295, striking several cars and injuring three people.
-Eaton then retreated into the woods, and was prepared to die in a shootout, he told the Press Herald, before having a change of heart and turning himself in.
+During his drive south, Eaton thought he was being followed by police.
+He opened fire on I-295, striking several cars and injuring three people.
+Eaton then retreated into the woods and was prepared to die in a shootout, he told the Press Herald.
+But he had a change of heart and turned himself in.

 Although drugs were found on his person, he insists that was not the reason he committed the killings.
 The motive may not even be known to Eaton.